aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

 = AIMA-CORE =

 == Requirements ==
-# JDK 1.6 - is the baseline JDK against which this project is developed.
+# JDK 1.7 - is the baseline JDK against which this project is developed.

 == Current Release: 0.11.0-Chp7-Rewrite ==
 CURRENTLY TODO
 --------------
 .
 Re-implement TT-Entails.
+.
+Ensuer all package paths are updated in table of algorithms.

 0.11.0-Chp7-Rewrite : TBD!!! :<br>
   * General Lexer and Parser Improvements: